RUMOUR IN THE TRUTH

 He's also come to a point in his career where he’s getting too old for the Constant Tour Circuit, so he’s decided he's mainly done with Performance and Tours in general.
 Well, special ones he’ll get behind, and one-off shows are great, but otherwise, he’s got better ways of spending his energy, these days.
 He prefers being a Producer, rather than a performer, now.

-Fast Forward six years and Luke is back floundering again.
+Fast Forward four years and Luke is back floundering again.
 Badly, this time.
-He'd tried to solve one very questionable romantic entanglement with another - except this one was only for show and the poor girl was nothing more than a decoy, thrust into the Entertainment News spotlight for literally no real reason whatsoever; just Luke's kneejerk response to Annoying Press Coverage
+He'd tried to solve one very questionable romantic entanglement with another - except this one was only for show and the poor girl was nothing more than a decoy, thrust into the Entertainment News spotlight for literally no real reason whatsoever; just Luke's kneejerk response to Annoying Press Coverage.

 He is more than sympathetic to the young girl that Luke embroiled into his life, then intrigued when she divulged her past and destroyed music aspirations.
 He probably shouldn’t have asked Luke to invade her personal space, but he was well aware young Rachel wasn’t going to offer him her old personal demos voluntarily.
 He had a good feeling about her, somehow.